jayckaiser/adastra-analysis/README.md

 ```
 relplots:

-  output_directory      [REQUIRED] base output directory to save relplots
-  dataset_alias         [REQUIRED] Adastra dataset alias used in SQL queries
-  where                 [OPTIONAL] where-clause to apply before every query
-  relplot_args:         [OPTIONAL] `seaborn.relplot` kwargs applied to all relplots
+  [YAML DEFINITIONS SANDBOX]

   relplots:

+    - !Relplot:
-    [relplot1]:         [REQUIRED] key to query, accessible via `--relplots relplot1`
+      name           : key to query, accessible via `--relplots name`
-      file              [REQUIRED] output subpath under {output_directory}
-      sql               [REQUIRED] SQL query to run
-      where             [OPTIONAL] where-clause to apply before the query
+      file           : output path for Relplot .png file
+      dataset        : dataset for the relplot
+      relplot_args   : custom `seaborn.relplot` kwargs to define the relplot
+      figsize        : (default (16, 10))  ; the size of the relplot figure
+      title          : (default None)      ; a custom title for the relplot
+      style          : (default 'darkgrid'); the background style of the relplot
-      axhline           [OPTIONAL] apply a horizontal line to the relplot; defaults to None
+      axhline        : (default None)      ; height of a horizontal line applied to the relplot
-      remove_outliers   [OPTIONAL] apply smoothing to the output by filtering within three-sigmas; defaults to False
+      remove_outliers: (default False)     ; apply smoothing to the output by filtering y data within within three-sigmas
-      relplot_args:     [OPTIONAL] `seaborn.relplot` kwargs applied to this specific relplot

-    [relplot2]:
-      ...
 ```

-*(See `examples/relplots` for a preselected list of generated plots.)*
+*(See `examples/relplots` for a predefined list of generated plots.)*

 ![a1s7_sentiment](examples/relplots/sentiment/a1s7.png)